Going to, present simple

 Exercise 2

 Complete the sentences.
-Use the present simple, present continuous or going to.
+Use will, going to, present continuous or present simple to express future actions.

 (lose)